games647/FlexibleLogin/README.md

     /forgotpassword - Sends a recovery email to the email address /unregister <uuid/name> - delete an account

+    Admin commands
+    /flexiblelogin reload - reloads the config
+    /unregister <name/uuid> - Deletes the account of a user /force-register <name/uuid> <pass> - Register the user with a specific password /resetpw <name> - Sets a new temp password for a new user

 ###Permissions

     flexiblelogin.admin - Permission to delete accocunts